 - Notwithstanding mandatory filing requirements, CFIUS remains predominantly a voluntary process

-- Declarations—short-form CFIUS filings that are reviewed on an expedited basis—are proving a valuable tool for parties in transactions that do not present national security concerns
+- Declarations—short-form CFIUS filings that are reviewed on an expedited basis—can be a valuable tool for parties in transactions that do not present national security concerns

-- Where CFIUS has national security concerns, it can impose mitigation conditions that can have significant implications on the foreign investor‘s involvement with the US business.
+- Where CFIUS has national security concerns, it can impose mitigation conditions that can have significant implications on the foreign investor's involvement with the US business and increase costs.
 It remains critical for investors to consider mitigation risks at the outset and negotiate protections into the transaction agreement

 - The decrease in Chinese investment in the US has correlated with a decline in transactions being stopped by CFIUS, though China remains a key CFIUS focus even in non-Chinese transactions